pi-3-1-4/internetSpeedTest/backendServer/README.md

 The output of upload speed and download speed will be shown in the terminal itself.

 Thank you for Checking your internet Speed .

+fast cli has been added opn 18mar and the command to check the download speed is "fast" to get both speed "fast "